artmetla/DejaView/docs/concepts/config.md

 In some cases (e.g., benchmarks, hard to repro cases) it is desirable to capture traces that are way larger than that, at the cost of extra I/O overhead.

-To achieve that, Perfetto allows to periodically write the trace buffers into the target file (or stdout) using the following TraceConfig fields:
+To achieve that, DejaView allows to periodically write the trace buffers into the target file (or stdout) using the following TraceConfig fields:

 * `write_into_file (bool)`: